Learn more about Dime

 Back to top

-Initially, we are targeting the six Republicans running in battleground districts that run along parts of the U.S./Mexico border, Monica De La Cruz (TX-15), Cassy Garcia (TX-28), Mayra Flores (TX-34), Tony Gonzales (TX-23), Yvette Herrell (NM-02), and Juan Ciscomani (AZ-06).
+Initially, we are targeting the ten Republicans running in battleground districts: Rep. Juan Ciscomani (AZ-06), Rep. John Duarte (CA-13), Rep. Mike Garcia (CA-27), Rep. David Valadao (CA-22), Rep. Monica De La Cruz (TX-15), Rep. Jen Kiggans (VA-02), Rep. Lori Chavez-DeRemer (OR-05), Rep. Mike Lawler (NY-17), Republican Candidate Derrick Anderson (VA-07), and Republican Candidate Mayra Flores (TX-34).
 However, every Republican candidate that is running for office this cycle must publicly refute the reckless and dangerous lies from other Republicans or they too become responsible for those efforts.

 Back to top